NFPS Ltd Accreditation

 Group HRD Manager”

-NFPS Ltd is still working with the Priory Group and has been instrumental in helping develop and produce the Priory’s approach to successfully Reducing Restrictive Practices in line with Government Guidance.
+NFPS Ltd was instrumental in helping develop and produce the Priory’s approach to successfully Reducing Restrictive Practices in line with Government Guidance.

 I hope that the above helps and if I can be of any further assistance please do not hesitate to contact me.